 The racquet is very maneuverable, and I would say that it is the most maneuverable out of the bunch.
 But that sacrifices some plow through, and I love me some plow through.

-Players looking for an easy to use racquet with an excellent combination of power and spin should definitely check out the VCORE SV 100!.
+Players looking for an easy to use racquet with an excellent combination of power and spin should definitely check it out.
 All I am gonna say really, as this is another racquet for intermediate players that are transitioning from the beginner to intermediate level.

 The racquet is very spin friendly and powerful from the baseline.
 It has a very firm and solid feel and the spin potential is great, while still maintaining a very low weight profile (according to my like anyways).
 The control department is where it lags behind a little because if you don’t add the spin to it, the ball can go long.